When was the EEA Agreement signed? When did it come into effect?

 The two main types of cases before the Court are: direct actions and advisory opinions.

-Direct Actions are initiated with an application lodged directly at the Court by an EFTA State, the EFTA Surveillance Authority or an individual or an economic operator.
+Direct actions are initiated with an application lodged directly at the Court by an EFTA State, the EFTA Surveillance Authority or an individual or economic operator.

 Requests for an advisory opinion are submitted to the Court by national courts for the interpretation of EEA Law, and form part of their cases.